-With a digital service we want to help care facilities strengthen the relationship between staff and inhabitants with dementia.
+With digital service Soulcenter we want to help care facilities strengthen the relationship between staff and inhabitants with dementia.

 In Flanders, in 2010, there were 100,000 people with dementia.
 In 2020, that figure will be 130,000.
 For a month I immersed myself in a care facility in Zonhoven, after being invited by researchers of Dementia Lab.
 I learned that staff members in care homes are under pressure.
 Their packed schedule often makes it difficult for them to find the time or energy to get to know the residents.
 Also, it’s difficult to build relationships with residents who have dementia because they often have a hard time telling their own story.

 We co-created an application that invites family members to record the life stories of their loved ones, alongside an application for staff members to help them get to know these stories.
-The application is called Soulo.
+The application is called Soulcenter.

 The video below shows the first application intended for families.

-Together with Open Knowledge Belgium we secured funding to build the Prisma app during a one-month summer student hackathon, the Open Summer of Code.
+Together with Open Knowledge Belgium we secured funding to build the Soulcenter app during a one-month summer student hackathon, the Open Summer of Code.
 A month later, we launched the app during World Alzheimer’s Day.
 Flemish public television joined us to learn more about the app.

 Now two of the students and a friend of mine are pushing the project further.
 We received 30,000 euros from the Flemish government to refine the application during pilot projects in the coming months.

 - Solution: Soulo – service to connect family and caregivers

 - Prototype built with students

 - Business model